EvolOfThings/pulseHook/README.md

 Each of these problems is significant in DeFi, and the project provides innovative solutions through its hook mechanism and incentive structure.

-  - -10% if negative interest and no volume increase

 ### Hook Implementation
 The hook implements the following Uniswap v4 callbacks:
 - `beforeAddLiquidity`: Checks position updates before adding liquidity within specified tick ranges